juliachristensen/PS239T_Fall2019/02_unix-bash-git/01_unix.md

 ### Unix v.
 Apple OSX

-OSX *is* Unix: A version called Darwin, based on [BSD](https://en.wikipedia.org/wiki/Berkeley_Software_Distribution).
+OSX *is* Unix: A version called Darwin, based on the Berkeley Software Distribution.
 It comes packaged with all the necessary tools:
 * The full suite of command-line tools in the **Terminal**
 * An X11() server for graphics (in the XQuartz package)
 * Secure shell and secure copy for working over networks
 * The C and FORTRAN compilers (in the Xcode toolset)

-OSX is probably the best-designed commercial Unix variant for consumer use in operation today.

 ### Unix v.
 Linux